Actions and Detail Panel

 - Neil McInroy, Chief Executive, Centre for Local Economic Strategies.
 Neil is a leading commentator on economic development and public policy and has featured in Local Government Chronicle's annual top 50 most influential people in local government.
 Neil will talk about why neighbourhoods, local economies and bottom-up approaches to social change are critical to building an inclusive economy and society and what this means in practice.
 Twitter: @nmcinroy @CLEStweet

 - Naomi Mwasambili, Director, Chanua Health.
-Naomi is a social entrepreneur and trustee of the School for Social Entrepreneurs.
+Naomi is a social entrepreneur, trustee and fellow of the School for Social Entrepreneurs.
 She leads a preventative healthcare innovation agency which seeks to solve some of the biggest challenges in mental health and wellbeing.
 Naomi is undertaking research in mental health and technology for her PhD and will speak about tackling mental health in schools through community-led approaches and engaging young people in developing technology-based solutions through meaningful co-creation processes.
 Twitter: @SocialNaomi

 - The discussion will be chaired by Professor Damien Page, Dean of the Carnegie School of Education Twitter: @damien_page @EducationLBU